FTBpro/count-von-count/README.md

    The downside of sets, as opposed to hashed, is that you cannot retreive a specific `<COUNTER>` value.

-   Later when we'll talk about (#retriving-data)[retriving data], we'll show how to retrive data through the server, and without accessing Redis directly.
+   Later when we'll talk about [retriving data](#retriving-data), we'll show how to retrive data through the server, and without accessing Redis directly.

 8. ###advance count - custom functions - writing your own logic the system enables you to go crazy and implement more complex logics for your counters.
 To do that, you'll need to get your hands a bit dirty, and write some Lua code.